PetiAPocok/minetest_extended/README.md

 - Added Hbsprint for sprinting ability (modified) ([Github](https://github.com/minetest-mods/hbsprint))
 - Added Hbarmor for armor stats ([repo](https://repo.or.cz/minetest_hbarmor.git))
 - Added Mesecons for electricity like magic to the game ([Github](https://github.com/minetest-mods/mesecons))
-  Changed the torch's texture
+  Changed the torch's texture.
-  Changed the switch's effective sides
+  Changed the switch's effective sides.
-  Changed the ghostsone's and removesone's inventory icon..
+  Changed the ghostsone's and removesone's inventory icon.
-  On mesecon signal the tnt starts to burn not explodes
+  On mesecon signal the tnt starts to burn, no longer explodes.
+  Removed the luacontroller, microcontroller, blinkyplant and the powerplant
 - The default carts mod has been replaced by boost_cart (modified) ([Github](https://github.com/SmallJoker/boost_cart))
   Kept the original cart
   The powered rail has been modified to work like in Minecraft